WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

    images/date01-problem-detail.png
    :align: center
    :alt: Dates in Problem Detail

    Dates in Problem Detail

 .. figure::
    images/date02-vitals-lite.png
    :align: center
    :alt: Dates in Vitals Lite

    Dates in Vitals Lite

 .. figure::
    images/date03-reports-date-ranages.png
    :align: center
    :alt: Reports Date Ranges

    Reports Date Ranges

 .. figure::
    images/date04-orders-tab.png
    :align: center
    :alt: Orders Tab

    Orders Tab

 .. figure::
    images/date05-notes-tab.png
    :align: center
    :alt: Notes Tab

    Notes Tab

 First, a Detour
 ---------------
 Our previous work took us into making CPRS talk to the server in Unicode.
 It turns out that we missed a spot.
-I noticed that the Problem List tab occassionally crashed when I edited a problem.
+I noticed that the Problem List tab occasionally crashed when I edited a problem.
 I actually was told about this problem by somebody else about 4 years ago when they ran VistA in UTF-8 mode with no other changes.
 I was surprised that I didn't find it till now.
 It turns out that CPRS and the server both had a delimiter of ASCII 255 ($C(255) in M)